 An Evening with Neil deGrasse Tyson

-A frequent guest on The Daily Show and The Colbert Report, Tyson is the head of NYC’s world-renowned Hayden Planetarium and a research associate in the Department of Astrophysics at the American Museum of Natural History.
-He is the recipient of 20 honorary doctorates and the NASA Distinguished Public Service Medal, the highest award given by NASA to a non-government citizen.
+Currently the head of NYC’s Hayden Planetarium and a research associate in the Department of Astrophysics at the American Museum of Natural History, Tyson is the recipient of 20 honorary doctorates as well as the NASA Distinguished Public Service Medal, the highest award given by NASA to a non-government citizen.

-For this event, Tyson will host a multi-media presentation and conduct a Q&A session with audience members.
+For this entertaining event, Tyson will host a fascinating multi-media presentation and conduct a Q&A session with audience members.